 The oats used for porridge will define the texture of the final dish as well as how long the dish will take to cook.
 (If you use the fine oats they will cook quicker.)
 For porridge, the oats are usually—but not always—rolled oats rather than crushed, and will be Scottish oats, which are also known as "pinhead oats."
 If you like a smooth, lump-free consistency, and a porridge that cooks quickly, use the rolled oats.
 Rolled oats are a medium grain and can also be used for traditional oatcakes, biscuits, and in stuffings or in haggis.

-As we've come to learn, oats are really good for you, and nutritionally, all oats are the same.
-Oats are a slow release carbohydrate, keeping you feeling fuller between meals as they stabilize blood sugar levels.
-Oats are also part of a heart-healthy diet—research shows they are useful for lowering cholesterol.
+Oats are a slow-release carbohydrate, keeping you feeling fuller between meals as they stabilize blood sugar levels.
+Oats are also part of a heart-healthy diet—research published in 2015 shows they are useful for lowering cholesterol.
 So you can always be assured no matter which oats you choose you will be having a hearty, healthy breakfast which will see you through the morning and keep you full until lunchtime.